 - Not suitable for large size dogs

 This stylish pet bed for cars may not be a car seat as such.
-Yet it is ideal for transporting dogs in your car, it may only be small but is comfortable with raised sides to make your dog feel secure.
-The adjustable buckles makes it suitable for most vehicles and the handy side pockets are great for wipes, poo bags etc.
+Yet it is ideal for transporting dogs in your vehicle.
+It may only be small but is comfortable with raised sides to make your dog feel secure.
+The adjustable buckles make it suitable for most vehicles and the handy side pockets are great for wipes, poo bags etc.

 Pros & Features